Name | xqute JSON |

 Available arguments are:

-- scheduler: The scheduler class or name
+- `scheduler`: The scheduler class or name (default: `local`)

-- scheduler_opts: Additional keyword arguments for scheduler
+- `scheduler_opts`: Additional keyword arguments for the scheduler

-To push a job into the queue:
+To add a job to the queue:

 ```python

-await xqute.put(['echo', 1])
+await xqute.put(['echo', 'Hello, World!'])

 ```

-### Using SGE scheduler
+### Using SGE Scheduler

 ```python